How to Choose the Right Putter

 How to select a putter - primary image

 In Behavioral Theory, there’s a term called “overchoice,” which was first coined by Alvin Toffler in his 1970 book Future Shock.
-Basically, it describes the phenomenon that occurs when consumers become overwhelmed when presented with an overly large number of options to choose from and therefore struggle to make a decision.
+It describes the phenomenon that occurs when consumers become overwhelmed when presented with an overly large number of options to choose from and therefore struggle to make a decision.

-Looks
+Putter Looks

 Essentially, there are two putter shapes that you’ll find: blades and mallets.